krystalcampioni/neighbourhood-map/README.md

 #### Additional Info

 This project was built using [Gulp](http://gulpjs.com/) to concat and minify the JS, HTML and CSS files and compress image files.
-The files for production are output to the Build folder.
+The files for production are output to the `Docs` folder.

 Other tools used:
 - [KnockoutJS](http://knockoutjs.com/)